cs4372/ios-study-guide/concurrency/Threads-GCD/Threads-GCD.md

 A queue is just a bunch of code blocks, queued up waiting for a thread to execute them.
 We don't really need to worry about threads in Swift.
 Only queues.
 The system takes care of allocating threads to execute code off the queues.

+###  2 ways to achieve concurrency: Grand Central Dispatch and OperationQueue

 ### Grand Central Dispatch (GCD)

-- The API responsible for managing your queues
+- The API responsible for managing your queues in the First-in First-out order

 Responsibility:
 - Create a queue